How to view & search WooCommerce customer order history

 Knowing your WooCommerce customer order history can give you a lot of insight on what kind of buyers they are.

-Knowing your customer history offers a number of benefits for businesses, including a clearer picture of what works and increased sales.
-Using a customer history plugin is valuable because you can use this information to create different marketing strategies that are curated for a specific type of customers.
+Knowing your customer history offers many benefits for businesses, including a clearer picture of what works and increased sales.
+Using a customer history plugins is valuable because you can use this information to create different marketing strategies curated for specific customers.
 For example, you can:

 Getting Started

-Please note that since the Users Insights plugin works with registered WordPress users, the following tutorial will only work for your WooCommerce customers who are registered as WordPress users on your website.
+Since the Users Insights plugin works with registered WordPress users, the following tutorial will only work for your WooCommerce customers who are registered as WordPress users on your online store.

 WooCommerce Customer Order History: Filtering by number of orders

 One of the columns that the WooCommerce module makes available in the Users Insights table is the “Orders” column.
-This field shows you the number of orders every customer has made in your store.
-By clicking on the title of the field in the Users Insights table we can order our customers list by the number of orders that they have made, in a descending order.
+This field shows the number of orders every customer has made in your store.
+By clicking on the title of the field in the Users Insights table, we can order our customers list by the number of orders they have made, in descending order.

 woocommerce customer order by order history

-Clicking a second time will sort the customer list by the numbers of orders in an ascending order.
-This feature allows you very easily to browse and find your customers with the highest or lowest number of orders.
+Clicking a second time will sort the customer list by the number of orders in an ascending order.
+This feature allows you to easily browse and find your customers with the highest or lowest number of orders.

 woocommerce customer order history

-You can also use the operators “is bigger than” or “is smaller than” to show only the customers who have more or fewer orders than a specific number.
+You can also use the operators “is bigger than” or “is smaller than” to show only customers with more or fewer orders than a specific number.
 For example, here is a list of all the customers who have made more than 5 orders:

 woocommerce customer order is bigger

 The Users Insights plugin allows you to add multiple filters at once, which means that you can further filter the already filtered list of customers.
-For example, we can add one filter that lists the customers that have at least one order and another one that lists the customers that have less than three orders, so we can find the customers that have between 1 and 2 orders.
+For example, we can add one filter that lists the customers with at least one order and another one that lists the customers with less than three orders to find the customers with between 1 and 2 orders.

 woocommerce customer order is smaller